lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 {{< image src="post_call.png" caption="Post-call analytics dashboard" width="100%" >}}

-This wasn't the interesting part to build - just queries on archived call data.
-But it's what management actually looks at.
+This wasn't interesting to build - just queries on archived call data.
+But it's what operational people looks at.

 ---

-### What You Can Actually Do
+### What You Can Do

 Once you're in a call, you've got five options: